-In future work, it would be interesting to study other aspects of agency conflicts in securitized markets and how they may interact with the risk retention policy and with potential tunneling conflicts.
+In future work, it would be interesting to study other aspects of agency conflicts in securitized markets and how they may interact with the risk retention policy and with tunneling conflicts.
 Another direction for research is to investigate how the disclosure of information affects outcomes.
 Finally, how important are tunneling conflicts in the RMBS context?
-Servicers in the residential sector also experienced ownership changes and non-bank servicers are growing in importance.
+Servicers in the residential sector also experienced ownership changes.
+How large are the efficiencies from vertical integration in the residential sector?